aco4/LymeQuote/index.md

-      new Quote("Matt loves skin", "Anthony Gu", 2022), new Quote("Early bird gets the worm, but I am wolf not lion or tiger, I don't perform in circus", "Rich Richman McRibRicher", 1999), new Quote("It is only when mosquito land on your balls that you realize there is a way to solve problems without using violence.", "Confucius"), new Quote("I'd rather be loved for who I am than loved for who I am not.", "Kurt Cobain"), new Quote("Squangle beedorp wingle jangle bango bongo dagy your dad is now lady", "Matthew Schulte", 2022, "Haha loser u got trolled ur dad is actually man still quangle dongle i will find your location and fondle"), new Quote("I'm not a senior yet; however,", "Gabe Newell", 2022, "I should have burned this place down while I had the chance"), new Quote(
+      new Quote("Matt loves skin", "Anthony Gu", 2022), new Quote("Early bird gets the worm, but I am wolf not lion or tiger, I don't perform in circus", "Rich Richman McRibRicher", 1999), new Quote("It is only when mosquito land on your balls that you realize there is a way to solve problems without using violence.", "Confucius"), new Quote("I'd rather be hated for who I am than loved for who I am not.", "Kurt Cobain"), new Quote("Squangle beedorp wingle jangle bango bongo dagy your dad is now lady", "Matthew Schulte", 2022, "Haha loser u got trolled ur dad is actually man still quangle dongle i will find your location and fondle"), new Quote("I'm not a senior yet; however,", "Gabe Newell", 2022, "I should have burned this place down while I had the chance"), new Quote(